ohnekopf/zhongwen/README.md

 ## Context Menu Items
-When Zhongwen is enabled, you can right-click on a page to open the browser's context menu.
-There will be a menu item for Zhongwen which you can use to access a new tab showing a helpful summary of all the keyboard shortcuts.
+When Huahua is enabled, you can right-click on a page to open the browser's context menu.
+There will be a menu item for Huahua which you can use to access a new tab showing a helpful summary of all the keyboard shortcuts.
 Another menu item can be used for opening the word list as an alternative to the
 <kbd>Alt</kbd> + <kbd>W</kbd> keyboard shortcut.

 ## What Built-In Dictionary Does It Use?
-Zhongwen comes with a recent release of the CC-CEDICT dictionary.
-This dictionary is constantly updated, and each Zhongwen release will include an updated version of the dictionary.
+Huahua comes with a recent release of the CC-CEDICT dictionary.
+This dictionary is constantly updated, and each Huahua release will include an updated version of the dictionary.

 ## Support for Online Dictionaries
 Sometimes, in addition to looking at the translation in the pop-up window, you might want to look up a word in one of the freely available online dictionaries.
-Zhongwen lets you quickly do that by some simple keyboard shortcuts.
+Huahua lets you quickly do that by some simple keyboard shortcuts.

 * <kbd>Alt</kbd> + <kbd>1</kbd> looks up the selected word using [LINE Dict](https://dict.naver.com/linedict/zhendict).